powahftw/InstaStories/README.md

 You can choose to scrape one single time or keep it looping.

-You can download media files, json files or both.
+You can download media files, related data as .json files or both.

 You can choose if you want to scrape only the followed people and/or extra people in ```EXTRA IDS``` tab in settings.